HyperL0gL0g/authenza/README.md

-**Authenza** is a simplified implementation of an Identity as a Service(IDaaS) product.
-IDaas or Identity as a service is a SaaS-based IAM offering that allows organizations to manage authentication and access controls to provide secure access to their growing number of software and SaaS applications. **Authenza** implements Bio-metric Multi-Factor Authentication using your regular Android device, making authentication and authorization experience more simpler and easily adaptable.

 ## :dart: Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.